The Best Translator Apps in 2026 (Browser, Desktop, Mobile)

 If privacy is your top priority, Apple Translate processes everything on-device.
 Nothing is sent to a server.
 It integrates natively with AirPods for real-time conversation translation and lives in the system-wide share sheet on iOS and macOS.

-The trade-off: only about 20 languages, and the quality is behind both Google and DeepL.
-But for people who refuse to send their text to any cloud — medical conversations, legal discussions, sensitive personal messages — Apple Translate is the only major option that guarantees on-device processing.
+For people who refuse to send their text to any cloud — medical conversations, legal discussions, sensitive personal messages — Apple Translate is the only mainstream option that guarantees on-device processing.

 Meetings: Microsoft Translator — for multi-person calls